Back to all reviews

 Organizing your workplace in Zoom

-Still, not everything about Zoom feels complicated.
-For example, customizing your workplace menus is fairly simple — just drag and drop items from the side menu around.
-This is a very welcome feature for making the space your own.
+Of course, not everything about Zoom feels complicated.
+Customizing your workplace menus is fairly simple — just drag and drop items from the side menu around.
+This is a very handy feature for making the space your own.

 Creating your team

-Inviting a member to Zoom Workplace is a matter of simply sending an invite by clicking on the “plus” icon.
-The team member will get your request either through email or in their app, and join your workplace with their own Zoom account.
+Inviting a teammate to Zoom Workplace is a matter of simply clicking on the “plus” icon.
+They will get your request either through email or in their app, and join your workplace with their own Zoom account.

 On paid plans, you can assign different default clearance levels for new users for your Zoom workplace, but it will require quite a bit of effort in the initial phase.

-For example, by default, a new licensed "member" in Zoom will immediately be allowed to host a 100-person meeting for 30 hours and invite external users into a new chat channel they create themselves.
+By default, a new licensed "member" in Zoom will instantly be allowed to host a 100-person meeting for 30 hours and invite external users into a new chat channel they create themselves.

 To prevent this, you’ll need to manually configure a complex set of global permissions for what your users can do on their “member” role.